 An employer has the right to close part of its business and transfer work elsewhere without bargaining with the union over the decision to do so.
 This decision must be based on a legitimate economic justification and not on a desire to replace union employees with non-union employees.

-As with a complete shutdown, an employer that decides to close part of its operation and transfer work elsewhere must give sufficient notice to the union of its decision to allow for meaningful bargaining over the effects of your decision upon request.
+As with a complete shutdown, an employer that decides to close part of its operation and transfer work elsewhere must give sufficient notice to the union of its decision to allow for meaningful bargaining over at least the effects of your decision upon request.
 Following proper notice, the union has the right to demand that the company bargain over the effects of the decision to close a facility and transfer the work.
 Bargaining over the effects of the decision to close may include discussions about topics such as severance pay, continuation of benefits, and the right to fill the jobs in the new location.
+Under certain circumstances (particularly where labor costs are either a direct or indirect factor in the work relocation decision, then the employer may also have a duty to bargain over the underlying decision itself.
 Note also that your collective bargaining agreement might address a plant closure or transfer of work situation.

 My employees have physical and psychological injuries from exposure to dangerous substances, or from coming into contact with dead bodies in the course of their work.
 Will they be limited to the recovery of workers’ compensation, or can they sue the company for damages in court?

 Generally, under state law, your employees will be limited to workers’ compensation remedies if they are injured physically as a result of an accident occurring in the course and scope of their job duties.
 If their physical injuries result from deliberate or intentional (rather than accidental) conduct, however, such employees will likely have the right to sue you in court for all of their actual losses (compensatory damages), including mental distress damages, as well as for punitive damages.
 Beyond this, there are significant differences in the laws of the states that were affected by the hurricanes.